 Accurate passive income forecasting is important for tax minimization, better time utilization, stronger mental health, and increased overall happiness.
+Some passive income investments are harder to forecast than others.

 For 2020, I made a big mistake by inaccurately estimating my passive income.
 At the beginning of 2020, I estimated I would earn roughly $70,000 from my various real estate crowdfunding investments.
 The combined estimate for all my passive income sources would be roughly $265,000.